enonic/old-xp-doc/doc/developer/site/mappings/index.rst

 ----------

 The controller is specified with the ``controller`` attribute in a ``<mapping>`` element.
-A controller handles requests in the same way a :ref:`page` or a :ref:`part` controller do.
+A controller handles requests in the same way a :ref:`page` or a :ref:`part` controller does.
 The controller is a JavaScript file located in the application.

 Unlike page and part controllers, a mapping controller is not required to be placed in a specific directory.
-In fact, an existing page or service controller can also be used as controller for the mapping.
+In fact, an existing page or service controller can also be used as the controller for a mapping.

 The controller must export a method for each type of HTTP request that should be handled.
-The handle method has the request object as a parameter and returns the response object (see :ref:`http_controllers`).
+The handle method receives the request object as a parameter and returns the response object (see :ref:`http_controllers`).

 Example: ``<mapping controller="/site/controller/foo.js">``